genomicsclass/leanpub/manuscript/pca_motivation.md

 ![Simulated twin pair heights.](images/R/pca_motivation-tmp-simulate twin heights-1.png)

-To help with the illustration, think of this as high-throughput gene expression dat with the twin pairs representing the {$$}N{/$$} samples and the two heights representing gene expression from two genes.
+To help with the illustration, think of this as high-throughput gene expression data with the twin pairs representing the {$$}N{/$$} samples and the two heights representing gene expression from two genes.

 We are interested in the distance between any two samples.
 We can compute this using `dist`.
 For example, here is the distance between the two orange points in the figure above: